-Igor Ansoff (1965) explained the concept of strategy as "the common thread among the organizations, activities and product markets, that defines the essential nature of business that the organisation was or planned to be in future".
+Igor Ans off (1965) explained the concept of strategy as "the common thread among the organizations, activities and product markets, that defines the essential nature of business that the organization was or planned to be in future".

 Alfred Chandler (1962) "Strategy and structure of the American Enterprise".